-- Tailored combined hormonal contraceptive (CHC) regimens can reduce the frequency of withdrawal bleeds and can reduce withdrawal symptoms associated with the hormone-free interval (HFI); however, unscheduled bleeding is common
+- Tailored CHC regimens can reduce the frequency of withdrawal bleeds and can reduce withdrawal symptoms associated with the hormone-free interval; however, unscheduled bleeding is common.

 - Women should be given information about both standard and tailored CHC regimens to broaden contraceptive choice

-- Women should be advised that use of tailored CHC regimens is outside the manufacturer’s licence but is supported by the Faculty of Sexual & Reproductive Healthcare (FSRH)
+- Women should be advised that use of tailored CHC regimens is outside the manufacturer’s licence but is supported by the Faculty of Sexual and Reproductive Healthcare (FSRH)

 When can CHC be started?

-- CHC containing ethinylestradiol (EE) can be started by medically eligible women up to and including Day 5 of a natural menstrual cycle without the need for additional contraceptive protection
+- CHC containing ethinyloestradiol (EO) can be started by medically eligible women up to and including day 5 of a natural menstrual cycle without the need for additional contraceptive protection

-- CHC containing EE can be quick started by medically eligible women at any other time (with advice to use additional contraceptive precaution for 7 days) if:
+- CHC containing EO can be quick-started by medically eligible women at any other time (with advice to use additional contraceptive precaution for 7 days) if: